The MAP sensor is a critical engine management system component. When it fails, engine performance will suffer.

-The fuel injection computer then uses this information to calculate engine load and the correct amount of fuel to inject into the cylinders.
+The fuel injection computer then uses this manifold vacuum information to calculate engine load and inject the correct amount of fuel (into the cylinders).

-- When intake manifold pressure is high, like when the throttle plate is closed, the MAP sensor produces a low voltage value.
+- When the MAP sensor senses a high vacuum pressure, it produces a low voltage value.

 What Happens When A MAP Sensor Goes Bad?

-Since the MAP sensor is a critical component of the engine management system, this will have engine performance repercussions.
+Since the manifold absolute pressure sensor is a critical component of the engine management system, engine performance will suffer when it fails.